 Documentaries – are becoming more and more popular.
-We screen films about #music, #art, #culture, #world, #digital …
+We screen films about music, art, culture, the world, etc …

-Youth Programme – dedicated to our young audience and provides film-oriented entertainment, education and experience.
+Youth Programme – is dedicated to our young audience and provides film-oriented entertainment, education and experience.

-Focus On – We shine the spotlight on a national cinema; last year it was Germany, this year it’s Greece.
+Focus On – We shine the spotlight on a national cinema; last year it was Poland, this year it’s Finland.